 This exchange method is extremely similar to communicating by phone or e-mail, where both parties possess unique IDs to be identified.

 Due to Peppol's safety, the European Commission decided that all electronic invoices to government agencies and ministries must be sent over this network.

 That's why the first step of the e-invoicing process includes connecting your business to a Certified Peppol Access Point.

 There are over 200 Peppol Access Point worldwide.
 Click here for a full list of all access points.

 In order to send e-invoices to (international) governments you must possess the following:

 - A validated Peppol ID (you can request one at a Peppol Access Point);

 - An e-invoice (any format).
 Most online bookkeeping systems allow you to create e-invoices inside their system.
 Aside from that, there are several tools available that allow you to create an e-invoice for free.

-3. Sending your e-invoice on PEPPOL
+3. Sending your e-invoice to PEPPOL